yugr/scripts-and-dotfiles/NEW_SYSTEM.md

-Instructions for setting up new Linux systems.
+Instructions for setting up new machines.

 # Additional packages